-23 Mar Episode 4: Salma Abugideiri, Healthy Boundaries, Part One
+23 Mar Season 1.
+Episode 4: Salma Abugideiri, Healthy Boundaries, Part One

 Licensed Professional Therapist Salma Abugideiri explains the dynamics of power and vulnerability and the importance of setting healthy boundaries in professional relationships, including between religious teachers, imams, and counselors.